hierarchical-expressed-semantic-stack/The-Sematic-Stack/README.md

 The intent of HESS / DFH is to shift semantic authority from closed platforms back to the public domain owner — without requiring trust in the domain owner’s claims.

+The strongest driver isn't "genius"—it's money.
+Google and OpenAI are currently drowning in "Crawl Debt."
+They spend billions of dollars in electricity just to have AI models "infer" what a website is.

 “HESS is the first-hop semantic layer the internet skipped.”

 This is the cleanest option to address (semantic grounding + hallucination + identity + drift + provenance + crawl geometry + SEO)